7 min read · Modes explainer · Last updated 14 May 2026

 Three good Research prompts

-Research is slow.
-Five to ten minutes is normal.
-You get back a structured document with citations.
+Research is slow, with five to ten minutes being normal, but you get back a structured document with citations.
 Treat it like a draft from a junior, not a finished product.

 A comparison table